oitee/oitee.github.io/_posts/2021-08-04-binary-search.md

 #### Does binary search have an O(log n)?

 While running a binary search, at each iteration, the size of the data-set shrinks by half.
-Assuming the worst-case scenario (i.e., when the target value is in at the index when `low==high` is true, i.e., when the resultant data-set will be containing only one element), the series of operations can be expressed as follows:
+Assuming the worst-case scenario (i.e., when the target value is in at the index when `low==high` is true, i.e., when the data-set will be containing only one element), the number of elements remaining to be checked changes (at each iteration) as shown below:

 ![n —> n/2 —> n/8—> n/16...n/n](/assets/images/binarysearch_1.jpg)

+First, we have n elements to check, then by looking at the middle element of the sorted array, we throw away half the array.
+Now, in the selected half, we have n/2 elements, which again is halved.
+This continues until we have only one element remaining to be checked.

-This can be expressed in the following manner as well:
+The above expression can be expressed in the following manner as well:

 ![n —> n/2^1 —> n/2^2 —> n/2^3.... n/2^x](/assets/images/binarysearch_2.jpg)